 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a container that was not built for the load: these materials weigh two to four times what asphalt does.
-For these tear-offs, we route in a reinforced 30-yard bin with heavier floor plates; we cap the fill volume well below the visual rim so axle weight stays legal.
-We set these on a lowboy to move the steel.
-See our general construction debris service for mixed loads.
+Concrete tile, natural slate, and standing-seam metal weigh heavily: they punish a standard bin that was not built for the load.
+For these tear-offs, we route in a reinforced 30-yard container with thicker ribbed sides and a heavier floor plate; we cap the fill volume well below the visual rim so axle weight stays legal.
+We set these on a lowboy to handle the density.
+We also manage your general construction debris service for mixed loads.

 Same-day Pickup for Fast Roof Project Turnover